-- Burdock's rounded flower heads covered in Velcro-like hooked spines - Waxy, thick, evergreen leaves of English ivy - Spines on stems of Himalayan blackberry (watch out!) - Coarse feathery leaves of Tamarisk - Flat and rough leaf blades of Reed canary grass adult identification and permission!
+- Burdock's rounded flower heads covered in Velcro-like hooked spines - Waxy, thick, evergreen leaves of English ivy - Spines on stems of Himalayan blackberry (watch out!) - Coarse feathery leaves of Tamarisk - Flat and rough leaf blades of Reed canary grass

+TASTE: With caution and only with expert adult identification and permission!
 Some species may have toxic look-alikes and other edible species could be growing in contaminated soils or have been treated with pesticides.